elsewhat/gtav-mod-battlechess/README.md

 2. Install openIV http://openiv.com/
 3. Install Scripthook V http://www.dev-c.com/gtav/scripthookv/
 (SDK should be not be required as key files are in git repo)
+4. Create empty file ScriptHookV.dev in GTA V game directory C:\Program Files (x86)\Steam\steamapps\common\Grand Theft Auto V This allows you to press CTRL+R to unload the mod, deploy from Visual Studio and then CTRL+R to reload it again
-4. Install Visual Studio (I'm using Visual Studio 2015 Community edition)
+5. Install Visual Studio (I'm using Visual Studio 2015 Community edition)
-5. Clone git repo
+6. Clone git repo
-6. Open BattleChess.sln in Visual Studio
+7. Open BattleChess.sln in Visual Studio
-7. Build project.
+8. Build project.
 This should copy Battlechess.asi to your game directory C:\Program Files (x86)\Steam\steamapps\common\Grand Theft Auto V
-8. Launch GTA V through OpenIV
+9. Launch GTA V through OpenIV
-9. Once in single player mode, press F7 to start Battlechess
+10. Once in single player mode, press F7 to start Battlechess

 ## Chess code overview